 - Lack of community within the classroom.
 Students need to be in their classroom to form friendships, take part in experiences, and join in on the lunchroom conversations about the funny thing that happened during reading class.
 Forming these bonds with peers and feeling like a part of the classroom community is a crucial part of the student learning experience.
 When students are pulled out regularly, it forms a disconnect between that student and the rest of the class and can lead to feelings of isolation.

 Instead of the remove & remediate approach, imagine a classroom equipped with highly trained TAs who can take over the more straightforward tasks such as supervising reading groups or going over example math problems.
 This would enable the classroom teacher to be the one meeting individual students’ needs — something they’ve prepared for and are expecting to do.
 Students would remain in the classroom together, a vibrant collection of different learning styles and levels of comprehension, an opportunity to learn from each other, teach acceptance, and celebrate uniqueness.

 In our schools, we can only work with what we are given, and in some cases it’s simply not enough.
 But instead of resigning ourselves to stressed-out teachers and a subpar educational experience for our students, let’s try a new approach.
 Are you ready to invest in your TAs so they can provide support in a way that makes more sense for everyone?
 I can help.
 To get started, click here to view a list of educational services I offer and to join my mailing list.
-Then, visit eduspark.world.com, where you will soon be able to sign up for my Inclusive Teaching Assistant Training course.
+Then, visit eduspark.world.com, where you can sign up for my Inclusive Teaching Assistant Training course.
 Together we can take steps toward happier teachers, on-track students, and a more positive classroom environment overall.